 |8 oz (235 ml) glass of milk||430 mg|

 The 92 mg of phenylalanine you get from a Diet Coke is much less than what virtually everyone already gets from other sources.

 RDA guidelines are here.
 For adults, the recommendation is at least 33 m/kg of phenylalanine (or tyrosine, a metabolite of phenylalanine).
 For a 70 kg (154 lb) person, that would be 2130 mg.

-Around 1 in 12,000 babies is born with phenylketonuria, a serious genetic disorder that results in low levels of the enzyme phenylalanine hydroxylase, making it difficult to metabolize phenylalanine.
-So, people with phenylketonuria need to carefully monitor their consumption of phenylalanine (from any sources).
-This is why there’s this SCARY ALL-BOLD WARNING.
+Around 1 in 12,000 babies is born with phenylketonuria, a serious genetic disorder that results in low levels of phenylalanine hydroxylase, making it difficult to metabolize phenylalanine.
+People with phenylketonuria need to carefully monitor their consumption of phenylalanine (from all sources).
+This is why there’s this scary ALL-BOLD WARNING.

 Fact 3: Aspartic acid is a standard amino acid you consume all the time.